30 Stunning Credit Card Debt Statistics

 The average credit card debt per person fluctuated between 2019 and 2022.
 TransUnion’s American credit card debt statistics show that the average amount owed in credit card debt per borrower in the first quarters of 2019, 2020, and 2021 stood at $5,545, $5,637, and $4,784, accordingly.

-5. Credit card debt contributed to the lowest share of the total average household consumer debt in the United States in 2019.
+5. Credit card debt contributed to the lowest share of the average household consumer debt in the United States in 2019.

 The household consumer debt stats show that credit card debt plays the least significant role for Americans.
 Mortgage debt and student loan debt, however, cause the most headaches.
 That’s one of the most interesting credit card debt facts.
 The average mortgage debt in the US was $148,060, while the average student debt in the US was $33,654.
 Next comes the car/auto loan average debt at $18,588.
 According to the Shift Processing report, the average total household consumer debt in the US was $205,633 in 2019.

-Unlike the average total credit card debt that was continually increasing from 2017 to 2019, the average new account credit amount was virtually the same.
-In Q4 2017, this average was settled at $5,194.
-Then, Q4 2018 noted a jump to $5,247, as evidenced by stats on credit card debt.
-This was followed by a slight drop to $5,214 in Q4 2019, and a major one to $3,722 in Q4 2020.
-Higher credit lines also result in higher average credit card payments as well as increased total debt.
+Unlike the average total credit card debt that was unstable between 2019 to 2021, the average new account credit amount was constantly decreasing.
+In Q1 2019, this average was $5,313.
+Then, Q1 2020 noted a drop to $5,135, as evidenced by stats on credit card debt.
+After that, the number decreased significantly to $3,811 in Q1 2021, followed by an increase to $4,634 in Q1 2022.
+Higher credit lines also result in higher average credit card payments and increased total debt.

 The numbers point to an increasing number of cardholders.
 With that, the total number of credit cards is growing by the year.
-In Q4 2019, there were 454.7 million credit cards, while in Q4 2018, this number was lower at 429.9 million.
-Finally, the TransUnion American credit card debt statistics show that in Q4 2017, there were 418.6 million credit cards.
-Meaning, in the period between 2017 and 2020, the total number of credit cards increased by 34.2 million.
+There were 456.7 million credit cards in Q1 2021, a small decrease from 459.6 million in Q1 2020.
+Finally, the TransUnion American credit card debt statistics reveal that in Q1 2019, there were 434.9 million credit cards, meaning that the total number of credit cards increased by 57.6 million between 2019 and 2022.

-9. Almost half the adults with at least one credit card never carried an unpaid balance.
+9. 48% of the adults with at least one credit card never carried an unpaid balance.